 Morphine is a common opioid that was heavily used during the 20th century as a pain reliever, especially as a battlefield medication.
 It can effectively stop the pain but it causes a feeling of euphoria and has a high potential for abuse.
 It is sold as a liquid and in tablet form.
 It’s often injected but it can also be taken by mouth.
 In some medical settings, it can be used as a suppository.

 Crack is the same chemical as powder cocaine in its free-base form.
 In this form, it coagulates into a flakey, solid material.
 It’s easy to make crack out of powder cocaine, using only ammonia, water, and heat.
 The resulting substance can be burned, which allows users to smoke it.
-Crack offers a quick, intense high and often causes people to binge, taking several doses in quick succession in order to keep the feeling of euphoria going.
-Crack is often associated with pipes which can be homemade or store bought.
+Crack offers a quick, intense high and often causes people to binge, taking several doses in quick succession to keep the feeling of euphoria going.
+Crack is often associated with pipes that can be homemade or store-bought.

-If you believe that you or a loved one may be struggling with some form of substance use disorder, there is help available.
+If you believe that you or a loved one may be struggling with some form of a substance use disorder, there is help available.
 Though addiction is a chronic disease that cannot always be cured, it can be effectively treated with evidence-based therapies and personalized addiction treatment.
-Call the addiction specialists at Delphi Behavioral Health Group at 844-899-5777, to learn more about addiction treatment options for yourself or for a loved one.

 Active addiction is a hard road for both people suffering from a substance use disorder and their families, but you don’t have to go through it on your own.
 If you have questions, call anytime.